andre-ye/andre-ye.github.io/english/spring/reading-notes/station-11/part-1.md

 - Goneril asks the bartender about Arthur's children; he has one, 7 or 8, living in Israel.
 - Arthur had been carrying an affair with Tanya; everyone knew except for the producer.
 - Arthur had gone through three divorces.
-- In the children's dressing room, Tanya gave Kirsten a paperweight - a lump of glass with a storm cloud trapped inside, which Kirsten thoguht was beautiful.
+- In the children's dressing room, Tanya gave Kirsten a paperweight - a lump of glass with a storm cloud trapped inside, which Kirsten thought was beautiful.
 - Of all them there that night, the bartender was the one who survived the longest - dying three weeks later.

 <br>